Operation - Make it Move#

 Note

-The a, s, and i functions require the lane following demo to be running.
-For now, just try out the keyboard control and get your Duckiebot moving!
+The F key’s function (Autopilot) requires software, such as the lane following demo, to be running.
+For now, just try out the Keyboard Controller to get your Duckiebot moving.

 Troubleshooting#